mvonweis/esphome-chsc5816/README.md

       - lambda: |-
           ESP_LOGI("Touch on_touch:", "id=%d x=%d, y=%d", touch.id, touch.x, touch.y);

 # This is our best attempt at detecting swipes and triggering scripts.
-30 pixels translates to
-# around 3 mm on the T-Encoder screen.

     on_update:
       - lambda: |-